Celebrate the joy of the Easter Season

 Resolve this Easter Season to spend 15 uninterrupted minutes with our Lord every day.
 It will change you.

-Listen to Bible in a Year
+Listen to Bible a Year

-Explore Catholic media
+Add Catholic media

 Pray Liturgy of the Hours